Online Limited Liability Partnership registration

 Originally Limited Liability Partnerships were envisaged to be utilised by the traditional professional partnerships such as solicitors, accountants or architects who have been prohibited by their professional bodies from incorporating as limited companies.

 Rather like forming a limited company, an LLP is formed by filing the appropriate forms with Companies House.
 On receipt of these the Registrar of Companies will issue a Certificate of Incorporation.
 The proposed name of the LLP must first be checked at Companies House before incorporation to ensure that the name has not already been taken by another LLP or company.
-Companies House operate on a ‘first come, first served’ basis so, once you have checked your proposed name it is your own interests to return the completed documentation to us for filing as soon as possible.
+Companies House operate on a ‘first come, first served’ basis so, once you have checked your proposed name it is your own interests to place your order and submit your application for filing as soon as possible.

 It is also recommended both for business and practical reasons to have an agreement to establish the rights, responsibilities and duties of the partners to each other and outline how the business will be run as there are not many provisions contained within the Act governing these relationships.

-Our Partnership Deed can be purchased for an additional fee.
+Our Partnership Deed is included within our Classic LLP package.
 It sets out a formal agreement between the partners setting out their rights and obligations during the existence of the partnership and also upon its dissolution.
 The document specifies that all partners have made an equal investment in the business and will all share in the profits equally.
 A monthly salary can be paid in anticipation of annual profits.
 You can insert names and details of the partners, the bank account details and limits of bank authority of the partners, the year end accounting date and any specific responsibilities of individual partners.
 You can specify the decision making rules, holiday arrangements and whether the partners shall work exclusively for the partnership or are allowed outside interests.

 Benefits of LLP